Paresh10/plantery-react-full-crud/README.md

 #### Forthcoming features:
 1. Give users ability to like the plants.
 2. Give users ability to add comments on the post
+3. Give users ability to see other user's plants in their show page

 #### Instruction on how to run the app:
 1. This app is running with two different repositories.
-For the front-end is [React](https://github.com/Paresh10/plantery-react-full-crud) and for the beck-end is [Python Flask](https://github.com/Paresh10/plantery-flask-full-crud).
-For React clone this repo and run ```npm install``` in the terminal inside the cloned repo.
-This will install all the dependencies.
+For the front-end is [React](https://github.com/Paresh10/plantery-react-full-crud) and for the beck-end is [Python Flask](https://github.com/Paresh10/plantery-flask-full-crud) see instruction there to run the flask api.

+2. For React clone this repo and run ```npm install``` in the terminal inside the cloned repo.
+This will install all the dependencies and violla.
-2. Assuming you have python3.
-Clone this repository and in your terminal (open separate terminal) navigate to the desired directory where you want clone this repository and run this command source .env/bin/activate.
-This will run virtual environment in your source directory.
-All the installation should be done in virtual environment.
-When you see .env at the beginning, before your cursor in the terminal then you can run this command ```pip3 install -r requirement.txt``` for ```python3```.
-Which will install all the dependencies from the requirement.txt file.
-Don't forget to freeze all the installed dependencies by running this command ```pip3 freeze > requirement.txt```.

-3. Start the server at the python terminal by running ```python3 app.py```.

-4. Start the react app by running ```npm start``` and violla!!